 17. Travel Agent Bookings

 17.1 Aurora Expeditions acknowledges that you (the passenger) may utilise a travel agent to book your arrangements with Aurora Expeditions and we shall not be liable for any representations made by the travel agent.
-You (the passenger) understand and acknowledge that it is your responsibility to read, understand, and accept our terms and conditions at the time of providing your booking form and deposit.
+You (the passenger) understand and acknowledge that it is your responsibility to read, understand, and accept our Terms & Conditions at the time of providing your booking form and Deposit.
 Any reservation made with Aurora Expeditions either directly or through a travel agent constitutes a binding agreement signifying your acceptance of, and your agreement to, follow and be bound by these Terms and Conditions.
 It is the responsibility of the passenger to complete the booking form and personal information form accurately.
-Any flights or pre/post land arrangements not booked through Aurora Expeditions or any of its authorised agents do not form a part of this agreement and are subject to their own terms and conditions to which Aurora Expeditions are not party.
+Any flights or pre/post land arrangements not booked through Aurora Expeditions or any of its authorised agents do not form a part of this agreement and are subject to their own Terms & Conditions to which Aurora Expeditions are not party.
 Your travel agent will have their own booking conditions (in addition to ours) which do not form a part of your contract with Aurora Expeditions.

 18. Ship Images, Map, Voyage Itineraries

 18.1 Images and videos including those in our brochures and on our website may be artists’ impressions and the final interior design of cabins, suites, and public areas of any ships are subject to change.